MyNameIsTakenOMG/aws-sysops-associate/README.md

   - Use case: create multiple Site- to-Site VPN connections to increase the bandwidth of your connection to AWS
 - Transit Gateway: throughput with ECMP
 - Transit Gateway – Share Direct Connect between multiple accounts: You can use AWS Resource Access Manager to share Transit Gateway with other accounts.
-- VPC – Traffic Mirroring
+- VPC – Traffic Mirroring (kinda like gateway load balancer)
   - Allows you to capture and inspect network traffic in your VPC
   - Route the traffic to security appliances that you manage
   - Capture the traffic: from(source):ENIs, to(target): an ENI or nlb